 The TExES Special Education Supplemental Exam is a certification examination that is designed to determine whether or not an individual possesses the knowledge necessary to teach students with disabilities and special needs at any grade level within the Texas public school system.
 This exam is very similar to the TExES Special Education EC – 12 Exam except that this exam does not assess the individual’s knowledge of basic subject content related to English language arts, reading, and mathematics.
 Instead, this exam only assesses the individual’s understanding of what it means to work with students with disabilities, methods to evaluate the individual needs of a student with a disability, and methods to teach a variety of subjects to students with special needs.
 This exam may be taken instead of the Special Education EC – 12 Exam in order to meet the requirements necessary to become certified as an entry-level special education teacher as long as the individual taking this exam also takes a content-related exam as well.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-- Understanding Individuals with Disabilities and Evaluating the Individual’s Needs (16 questions)
+- Understanding Individuals with Disabilities and Evaluating Their Needs (20%)

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Special Education Supplemental exam is only offered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have 5 hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Special Education Supplemental exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there are almost always other exams and fees that are required in addition to this exam in order to become certified as an entry-level special education teacher within the state of Texas.

 Sample Study Notes